Don't call me Amarone: Ripasso and its food pairing

 Ripasso preserves the freshness of Valpolicella and adds a bit of structure and flavours from the Amarone skins.
 The result is an extraordinary wine, which can be paired in a thousand ways.
 It has a good body, for this reason, pairing it with something super light such as fish, simple white meat or salad would be a mistake.
 On the contrary, it is very good with red meat, especially grilled or braised, since its good acidity balances perfectly its sweetish flavours.
 Thanks to its body is also a perfect match with game, such as boar meat roast or pheasant stew.

 Talking about first courses, homemade pasta with ragù or a mashrooms risotto are two wonderful options to pair Ripasso with.
 And if you do not like meat, then try it with aged cheeses.
 Would you like to taste the uniqueness of this wine and come up with other interesting matching?
-Then join us on a Valpolicella wine tour: Valpolicella and Amarone with lunch, Two amarone wineries, Three Amarone wineries.
+Then join us on a Valpolicella wine tour: The Amarone country, Two amarone wineries, Three Amarone wineries.
 Ripasso is waiting for you!